neospl0it/neospl0it.github.io/_posts/2025-01-20-cybersploit-1-vulnhub.md

 ---
 title: Cybersploit 1 VulnHub Walkthrough
 description: A detailed walkthrough of Cybersploit 1 from VulnHub.
-Learn how to solve the machine step by step, from enumeration to exploitation."
+Learn how to solve the machine step by step, from enumeration to exploitation.
 date: 2025-01-20
 categories: [CTF, VulnHub]
 tags: [vulnhub, ctf, walkthrough]